 Some random guy I met at a party once told me to not bother with building websites.
 They said websites require a fuck-ton of writing and that I might not have what it takes to write that much.
 They said to focus on social media instead because I’d have an easier time.

 That was several years ago.
 I haven’t heard from this person since.
 I couldn’t even remember his name or what he looked like or why I was talking to him in the first place, considering I’m a shy girl who prefers to sit in the corner at parties.

 But I’ve heard through the grapevine that this guy may be looking for someone to write content for them.

 The moral of the story?
 It’s not that building websites is a better marketing strategy than social media.
-It’s not even that guys should learn to man the hell up and stop mansplaining what is pretty much our entire fucking lives for us, even though some of them really need to.
+It’s not even that guys should learn to man the hell up and stop mansplaining what is pretty much our entire fucking lives for us.

 It’s that there is no best way to sell your wares and make more money except the way you have always known to be true for you.

 I, for instance, have always been a writer.
 I have written a lot of things over the course of my life, from ghostwritten books to newspaper stories to long Facebook rants.
 This is what I have always known to be true for me.
 This is my gift, and I have been given this gift to use it to uplift my life and yours.